Ehsan-aghapour/ARMCL-pipe-all/README.md

 gcc-linaro-6.3.1-2017.05-x86_64_arm-linux-gnueabihf for 32 bit target <br/>
 gcc-linaro-6.3.1-2017.05-x86_64_aarch64-linux-gnu for 64 bit target

 Then use the following command to compile.
-Based on your platform set arch to armv7a or arm64-v8a in this command. scons Werror=0 -j16 debug=0 asserts=0 neon=1 opencl=1 os=linux arch=armv7a/arm64-v8a
+Based on your platform set arch to armv7a or arm64-v8a in this command.<br/>
+scons Werror=0 -j16 debug=0 asserts=0 neon=1 opencl=1 os=linux arch=armv7a/arm64-v8a